 The requirement to obtain use variance approval set forth in § 53-3 (D) is preempted by PSL § 130.
 The Applicant will provide all required bonds to restore the premises.
-The Applicant, however, requests that the NYSPSC refuse to apply the restriction found in § 53-3 (D) (1) since removal of excess materials is required in order to complete the Project in sensitive environmental areas proximate and/or beneath the Atlantic Ocean, Great South Bay, Carmans River, Yaphank Creek and tidal and/or freshwater wetlands.
-The Applicant also requests that the NYSPSC refuse to apply the restriction found in § 53-3(D) (3) since portions of the Project will be within 15 ft (4.6 m) of the water table, while other portions are reasonably anticipated to be located in watertight structures in groundwater, making compliance with this local requirement for the Project technically impossible or impracticable from a cost and economics perspective.
-The Applicant also requests that the NYSPSC refuse to apply the restriction found in § 53-3 (D) (4) since certain construction processes and/or activities may make compliance with this local requirement technically impossible or impracticable from a cost and economics perspective.
+The Applicant, however, requests that the NYSPSC refuse to apply the restriction found in § 53-3 (D) (1) since removal of excess materials is required in order to complete the Project in sensitive environmental areas proximate and/or beneath the Atlantic Ocean, Great South Bay, Carmans River, and tidal and/or freshwater wetlands.
+The Applicant also requests that the NYSPSC refuse to apply the restriction found in § 53-3(D) (3) because it is unreasonably restrictive in view of existing technology.
+More specifically, portions of the Project will be within 15 ft (4.6 m) of the water table, while other portions are reasonably anticipated to be located in watertight structures in groundwater, making compliance with this local requirement for the Project technically impossible.
+The Applicant also requests that the NYSPSC refuse to apply the restriction found in § 53-3 (D) (4) because it is unreasonably restrictive in view of existing technology.
+Certain construction processes and/or activities will require the removal of vegetation within lot line setbacks, thereby making compliance with this local requirement technically impossible.
+These requests are the minimum necessary and cannot be obviated by design changes to the Project.